keptn/lifecycle-toolkit/docs/docs/use-cases/flux.md

 Firstly, clone the `podtato-head` repository to your local machine.

-Add the following manifests into `podtato-head.yaml` representing the application and store it into `./apps/dev/` directory of your repository:
+Add the following manifests that represent the application into the  `podtato-head.yaml` file and store it in the `./apps/dev/` directory of your repository:

 ```yaml
 {% include "./assets/flux/app.yaml" %}